kurtfiles

 • Special skills: fast footwork, showmanship, charisma, artistry, technical ability

 • Weaknesses: triple lutz (Kurt went to the hospital four times for impaling himself in the foot with his skate blade on this jump), backflip (injured a shoulder while practicing this).
-Does not perform either of these jumps any longer.
+Does not perform triple lutz any longer, and retired the backflip until 2015, when he began to perform it again.

 • Priors: